OmarBedawi/myMovies/README.md

 * #### Delete Film
     * This offers the possibility for users to delete films from their collection.

+* #### Add Comment
+    * This offers the possibility for users to add comments to the films they have already watched.

+* #### Remove Comment
+    * This offers the possibility for users to remove comments that they have posted in the past.

 * #### Flash Messages
     * Throughout the site, flash messages are used to give the user feedback, such as when a user logs in, logs out, adds, edit or delete a film.